 Back before I got into Linux, I used Windows.
-I remember running the System File Checker all the time to troubleshoot issues and undue damage from mawlare.
+I remember running the System File Checker to troubleshoot issues and undue damage from malware.
 I haven’t used Windows in years, but in the late 90s and early 2000s, as more home Internet connections became “always on”, malware ran rampant, at least on Windows systems.
-Most of my friends had a “family computer” in the kitchen or living room, but it was so bogged down with either malware, or anti-malware software, that they were often unusable.
+Most of my friends had a “family computer” in the kitchen or living room.
+Often, they were so bogged down with either malware, or anti-malware software, that they were unusable.

 Pop open a shell and run it: